zhongl/iPage/README.md

 # What is it?

-iPage is a light-weight java key-value store lib for message system.
+iPage is a key-value store library for java (or any others base on JVM).

 # Features